waldefran/airflow-materials/README.md

 # airflow-materials
-Material for the course: The Complete Hands-On Course to Master Apache Airflow
+Materials for the course: The Hands-On Guide